bcgov/lucy-web/app/lucy/README.md

 ## How our tests are created

-We Use [Karma](https://karma-runner.github.io/latest/index.html) for unit testing.
+- The Angular CLI takes care of [Jasmine](https://jasmine.github.io) and [Karma](https://karma-runner.github.io/latest/index.html) configuration.
-Karma is included with Angular and each component or service created through the [Angular CLI](https://angular.io/cli), will include a `.spec.ts` file used for writing a test for that component or service.
+- Each Angular component or service created through the [Angular CLI](https://angular.io/cli), Includes a `.spec.ts` file used for writing a test for that component or service.
-We have setup karma to be tested with a [headless chrome browser through Puppeteer](https://github.com/karma-runner/karma-chrome-launcher#headless-chrome-with-puppeteer).
+- We have setup karma to be tested with a [headless chrome browser through Puppeteer](https://github.com/karma-runner/karma-chrome-launcher#headless-chrome-with-puppeteer).